-Jagdgeschwader 1 (JG1) is a seriously minded online cyber-squadron.
-We are North American based, with a strong European contingent, and have a long and distinguished history online.
-JG1 can trace its origins back to 1992, and Red Baron Online.
-JG1 holds the distinction of being the first “German” online cyber-squadron to be established on the internet, and the third oldest cyber-squadron overall.
+Jagdgeschwader 1 (JG1) is a serious-minded online cyber squadron.
+We are an international group with a solid North American and European contingent.
+JG1 has a long and distinguished history online and can trace its origins to March 1992 and Red Baron Online.
+JG1 is the first German-focused online virtual squadron established on the internet and the third oldest cyber squadron overall.

-As a cyber-squadron, JG1 officially plays the following flight simulations:
+As a cyber squadron, JG1 has involvement in the following flight simulations:

 - Digital Combat Simulator World (DCS World)

 - IL-2 Great Battles (including Flying Circus)